Three-Month-Old Baby Left Alone On Dressing Table Chokes To Death, Mother Arrested

 “I wake up every morning … in a panic attack because I hear my wife screaming my daughter’s name.
 That’s what I have to live with every day,” Don further added.

-Meanwhile, according to court documents, Laci Taylor has been charged with child endangerment resulting in death.
-A Class B felony, if found guilty, Taylor could face up to 25 years in prison – a thought that has always worried Laci.
+Meanwhile, according to court documents, Laci Taylor has been charged with child endangerment resulting in death, a Class B felony, If found guilty, Taylor could face up to 25 years in prison — a thought that has always worried Laci.
 In fact, she also wrote about her feelings in a Facebook post in September, just two weeks after RemmeLyn’s death.

 I’m on tonight at 5/6 talking about this case and how experts say you can prevent similar tragedies.